brown-bird/Cookbook/Testing/goos_notes.md

 >Never write new functionality without a failing test

-**Acceptane Test** - Starts out as a failing test that defines the new feature to be implemented.
-Mimmics how the feature will be used.
+**Acceptance Test** - Exercises the functionality you want to build.
+Should be a *failing* test to begind with.
+When possible an acceptance test should exercise the system end-to-end without directly calling its internal code.